Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Existential Iteroparity: +20% population growth from +30%
  * Unruly: +13% empire size from pop
  * High Bandwidth: +13% empire size from pops from +10%
+ * Solitary: +13% housing from +10%
+ * Slow Learner: -15% experience from -10%
+ * Phototrophic: Replaces 40% of food with energy from 60%
+ * Incubators: 25% population growth from 30%
+ * Invasive Species: 4% from 5% for pop growth and habitability

 ### Boosts
  * Slow Breeders: -6% from -10%